pfftdammitchris/react-cheatsheets/README.md

 ## Generate cheat sheets using React

-Lots of todos to be done but it can still be used.
-Documentation is ongoing.
-Feel free to contribute in the mean time!

 Originally planned to be named _react-cheatsheets_ but "cheat" was forbidden in the registry, so we now have `react-csheets`!

 ![react-csheets thumbnail](https://pfftdammitchris-react.s3-us-west-1.amazonaws.com/react-cheatsheets/thumbnail.jpg)